rjwthree/PISA_2018/README.md

 ## Results

 The full output from all 74 countries and 6 regions is available for [math](https://github.com/rjwthree/PISA_2018/blob/master/Full%20output%20(math).csv) and [reading](https://github.com/rjwthree/PISA_2018/blob/master/Full%20output%20(reading).csv) in csv files, but is difficult to read because there are so many analyses and countries.
-I've started to visualize the results.
+I've started to visualize the results - see below for definitions of all my effect sizes.

+Three measures of sex differences in variability are visualized for [math](https://raw.githubusercontent.com/rjwthree/PISA_2018/master/Variability%20(math).png) and [reading](https://raw.githubusercontent.com/rjwthree/PISA_2018/master/Variability%20(reading).png), and one country for each decile is selected to represent the distribution of results.
+Notably, all nine deciles for both math and reading show larger variability in males than females.

 ## Code